bisturi/bisturi/docs/reference/11_positions_and_alignments.md

 By default `bisturi` fills the gaps with just dots.

+## Overlap

-Moving backward is possible too, even reading the same piece of raw data already parsed by another field, but at the packing time you will receive an error.
+Reading the same piece of raw data already parsed by another field is possible, but at the packing time you will receive an error.

 We can't know how to put two different set of data at the same position!

+Considere the following `Folder` packet class:

 ```python
 >>> class Folder(Packet):